nand09/nand09/README.md

 Hi there fellow reader,

 My name is Fernando and I have been programming for about 5 years now.
 As a programmer, I solve problems and ever since that first time I solved a coding problem (happy dance) I enjoy the feeling of accomplishment.
-I enjoy almost all aspects of technology, from raspberry pis projects, to web development, scripting, and cryptocurrency. recently I have taken an interest in writing and my hope is to start my blog to share with the world a piece of my mind.
+I enjoy almost all aspects of technology, from Raspberry Pi projects, to web development, scripting, and cryptocurrency. recently I have taken an interest in writing and my hope is to start my blog to share with the world a piece of my mind.

-apart from technology, my interests range in all categories, I like to watch football (soccer), and I enjoy reading books about achieving financial freedom, autobiographies, Latin American culture and activism, and also fiction/non-fiction books.
-I enjoy hiking, traveling, and I also like to enjoy life.
+apart from technology, my interests range in all categories, I like to watch futbol (soccer), and I enjoy reading books about achieving financial freedom, autobiographies, Latin American culture and activism, and also fiction/non-fiction books.
+I enjoy hiking and traveling, and I also like to enjoy life.